 By Vicki Franz from Vicki Viaja

 It is worth renting a scooter or taking a tour to discover Pai’s unique nature.
-A particular highlight of such a trip is the almost endless rice fields that surround Pai.
+A particular highlight of such a trip is the almost endless rice fields surrounding Pai.
 Especially during the rainy season, a visit is worthwhile.
 Because then the rice fields seem to shine in solid green.

 During your tour through the great nature, you should also definitely plan a stop at the other highlights of Pai.
 These include the Pai Canyon, which is especially popular as a vantage point during sunset.
-But the region’s hot springs are also a popular spot with visitors and residents alike.
+But the region’s hot springs are also popular with visitors and residents alike.

 After spending the day looking at the beautiful rice fields of Pai, it’s also worth stopping by one of Pai’s waterfalls.

 Hell Fire Pass

 Few places on earth conjure pure fear in people’s minds, but one is Hellfire Pass, located just out of Kanchanaburi, Thailand.